schollz/cowyo/README.md

 **Viewing**.
 All pages can be rendered into HTML by adding `/view`.
 For example, the page [`/AnythingYouWant`](http://AwwKoala.com/AnythingYouWant) is rendered at [`/AnythingYouWant/view`](http://AwwKoala.com/AnythingYouWant/view).
 You can write in HTML or [Markdown](https://daringfireball.net/projects/markdown/) for page rendering.
 To quickly link to `/view` pages, just use `[[AnythingYouWnat]]`.
 Math is supported with [Katex](https://github.com/Khan/KaTeX) using `$\frac{1}{2}$` for inline equations and `$$\frac{1}{2}$$` for regular equations.

 **Listifying**.
 If you are writing a list and you want to tick off things really easily, just add `/list`.
 For example, after editing [`/grocery`](http://AwwKoala.com/grocery), goto [`/grocery/list`](http://AwwKoala.com/grocery/list).
-In this page, whatever you click on will be striked through and moved to the end.
+In this page, whatever you click on will be struck through and moved to the end.
 This is helpful if you write a grocery list and then want to easily delete things from it.

 **Automatic versioning**.
 All previous versions of all notes are stored and can be accessed by adding `?version=X` onto `/view` or `/edit`.
 If you are on the `/view` or `/edit` pages the menu below will show the most substantial changes in the history.
 Note, only the _current_ version can be edited (no branching allowed, yet).

 **Security**.
-HTTPS support is provided.
-Also uses a HTML sanitizer to prevent XSS attacks.
-Though all URLs are publically accessible, you are free to secure your website by using an obscure (or random) name.
-The automatic URL is an alliterative animal description, of which there are over 500,000 possibilities.
+HTTPS support is provided and everything is sanitized to prevent XSS attacks.
+Though all URLs are publicly accessible, you are free to obfuscate your website by using an obscure/random address (read: the site is still publicly accessible, just hard to find!).
+The automatic URL is an alliterative animal description - of which there are over 500,000 possibilities - so the URL is easy to remember and hard to guess.

 **Keyboard Shortcuts**.
 Quickly transition between Edit/View/List by using `Ctl+Shift+E` to Edit, `Ctl+Shift+Z` to View, and `Ctl+Shift+L` to Listify.